PrasetyoBayu07/DSRT/README.md

 ---

 ### 🧠 Why this version hits harder
-- Looks consistent with professional JS frameworks (Pixi.js, Three.js, p5.js).
+- Looks consistent with professional JS
 - Clean code fences make the tree readable.
 - The intro line under the badges gives your project immediate identity.
 - Demos and links make it feel “alive” — not a static repo.